-How to Send Files Bigger Than 5GB
+How to Send a File Bigger Than 5GB

 Green, secure, and lightning fast: Smash is the best way to share files that are larger than 5GB.